Dr. Cynthia E. Orozco Historian and Educator

 Inspiring People Through History and Social Commentary

-The National Association for Chicana and Chicano Studies recently named Dr.Orozco a Lifetime Achievement award as its "NACCS Scholar, 2023.
+The National Association for Chicana and Chicano Studies recently named Dr.Orozco a Lifetime Achievement award as its to "NACCS Scholar," 2023.
+She also received the National League of United Latin American Citizens (LULAC) Raymond Telles Award in Education, 2023.

 A two-time Ford Foundation receipient, Governor Bill Richardson appointed her to the New Mexico Humanities Council.
 The Texas State Historical Association named Orozco a fellow in 2012 and New Mexico LULAC named her Educator of the Year in 2012.
 She served as campaign manager for Leo Martinez for Congress in the early 2000s.